No booking fees on the app

 Nottingham to Birmingham New Street train travel guide

-Taking the train from Nottingham to Birmingham New Street is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Nottingham, you can arrive at Birmingham New Street in just 1h 9m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Nottingham to Birmingham New Street is efficient and offers a scenic and comfortable experience.
+With frequent departures from Nottingham, you can reach Birmingham New Street in just 1h 23m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking